rndme/vcc/README.md

 # vcc
-View Component Creator : lightweight reactive view components
+View Component Creator : lightweight reactive web components

 ## What
 A react-inspired way of using web standards to create reusable semantic components.